 Even checking their work, if you accept a tattoo from an apprentice you kinda just have to accept it’s probably not going to be anything spectacular, if you want good work go to a fully fledged and experienced artist with a good reputation and solid portfolio.
 Maybe you should just live with it?

-I’ve seen (much) worse.
-Hell, I HAVE much worse!
+I’ve seen (much) worse. inferno, I HAVE much worse!
 It’s not all that bad and certainly should wait at least a month before touchups.
 Was your father perfect?
 I’d let the imperfections in the tattoo represent his.

 Eh, thicker lines won’t do much good.
 Doing them better however, probably would.
 Straighten out detail, get some shades going on in there to clean it up and even out the lines, done by a GOOD artist, it could turn out good.